jdswinbank/msss/README.rst

   directories on the compute nodes (where it is stored after standard processing) to your work area.

+- (Optionally) Run BBS on a calibrator beam and transfer solutions to the target.
+That is:

     - Use ``BBS`` to determine gain solutions for the calibrator beam.

     - Eliminate aberrant points in those solutions using ``edit_parmdb.py``.

     - Make diagnostic plots of the results with ``solplot.py``.

     - Transfer the gain solutions to the target field.

 - Combine all subbands using ``NDPPP``.